isomerpages/moe-rosyth/_departments/English.md

 **The objectives of the programme are as follows:**

-* To employ a variety of effective teaching and learning pedagogies that focus on WHAT and HOW students are learning;
+* To employ a variety of effective teaching and learning pedagogies that focus on WHAT and HOW pupils are learning;
 * To have a balanced and holistic assessment of our pupils.

 ![](/images/English1.jpg)